Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Introduction

-Our goal consists of designing an MPC algorithm which ensures desired stability properties at runtime for a given initial condition for significantly smaller prediciton horizons.
-From a practical point of view reducing the prediction horizon and, thus, the computational computational burden of the MPC algorithm is important.
-To this end, we also employ a relaxed Lyapunov inequality but do not aim at verifying it at each sampling instant separately.
-Here, our starting point is an observation from \cite{GPSW2010}: implementing more than only the first element of the computed open loop sequence of control values and checking the relaxed Lyapunov inequality at the next update time enhances the suboptimality bound from \cite{G2009} for a large class of control systems.
-But, since doing so may be harmful in terms of robustness, cf. \cite{MS2007}, additional conditions on the structure of consecutive MPC problems are presented which guarantee the same relaxed Lyapunov and, thus, stability to be maintained if the control loop is closed more often.
+Here, our main goal is to reduce this conservatism with respect to the estimated prediction horizon length which is of particular interest since the computational burden of the MPC algorithm grows rapidly with the prediction horizon.
+Hence, we want to design an MPC algorithm which ensures desired stability properties at runtime for a given initial condition for small prediction horizons.
+To this end, we also employ a relaxed Lyapunov inequality but do not aim at verifying it at each sampling instant.
+Our starting point is a result shown in \cite{GPSW2010}: implementing more than only the first element of the computed open loop sequence of control values and checking the relaxed Lyapunov inequality at the next update time enhances the suboptimality bound from \cite{GrueneNMPC2012} for a large class of control systems.
+While the idea of utilizing several open loop elements has already been discussed in \cite{NS1994}, doing so may be harmful in terms of robustness, cf. \cite{MS2007}.
+To cover this issue, conditions are presentedwhose satisfaction guarantee that the stability condition is maintained and the control loop is closed more often.

 Additionally, we deduce stability and performance estimates which allow us to violate the relaxed Lyapunov inequality temporarily, much alike the watchdog technique used in nonlinear optimization \cite{CPLP1982}.
 To this end, we use an idea similar to \cite{G2010} and monitor the progress made in the decrease of the value function along the closed loop.
+Here, we point out that these conditions are checkable at runtime of the algorithm which renders such an approach applicable in practice.